ziyin1/ziyin1.github.io/_pages/about.md

 I have an interdisciplinary background in EE, CS, and Psychology, with skill sets in Robotics, AI, and Cognitive Science.

-My current research focuses on Embodied AI Learning, aiming to explore how humans learn from egocentric sensory experiences through exploration and interaction in their environment.
-I investigate the development of spatial concepts by comparing human and machine behaviors in spatial perception and interaction.
-This includes studying Egocentric RL Agents and human navigation in virtual environments, as well as children's cognitive development in real-world interactions.
+My current research focuses on Embodied AI Learning, exploring how humans acquire knowledge from egocentric sensory experiences through active environmental interaction.
+This work investigates the development of spatial concepts by comparing the spatial perception behaviors of humans and machines.
+Key areas of study include Egocentric Reinforcement Learning (RL) Agents, human navigation in virtual environments, and the cognitive development of spatial understanding in children within real-world contexts.
+By integrating insights from artificial intelligence and cognitive science, my research aims to advance our understanding of spatial learning and contribute to the development of more intuitive and adaptive AI systems.

-Additionally, I research the safety of embodied intelligence, aiming to develop reliable and trustworthy AI by identifying and addressing anomalous behaviors in robots.
+Additionally, I am interested in embodied security, which aims to develop reliable and trustworthy AI by identifying and addressing anomalous behaviors in robots.